-Recent research suggests that, when it comes to attracting new business, many marketing agencies engage in some risky behavior.
+Recent research suggests that when it comes to lead generation marketing many marketing agencies engage in some risky behavior.

 The worst part is, they may not even realize it.